haochenuw/coupgame/Notes.md

 - ~~Card not shuffled after revealing duke~~ Monday, June 28, 2021

-- 3 players:
+- >=3 players:
- - Shouldn't be able to block a steal for not me.
+ - C shouldn't be able to block A stealing/assasinating B
- - Players already dead cannot be targets.
+ - ~~56Players already dead cannot be targets of steal/coup/etc.~~ Sunday, July 4, 2021
  - Second reveal does not get processed properly?
+ - player who selected skipped/blocked/challenged should go into waiting mode.

 ## Feedbacks